01binary/switchback/boards/EmbeddedMIDIKeyboard/readme.md

 A PCB embedded at the bottom of a custom guitar, with capacitive touch electrodes that function like keyboard keys.
 Touching keys sends MIDI messages over Bluetooth.

-> Under construction!
-More CAD work is required to export board shape outline with holes, as well as precise electrode placement layout.

 ![embedded keyboard](./visualization.png)

 Each of the `13` keys is divided into `24` electrodes and functions like a capacitive touch slider, allowing the user to slide their finger up and down on each key to control MIDI "brightness" parameter (`CC74`).